erikh/did-toolkit/README.md

 -   DID URL (different from DID)
     -   Parsing absolute URLs, and mapping relative URLs from absolute ones
     -   Generation from pre-populated struct
--   DID Document (de)serialization from JSON
+-   DID Document serialization from JSON
     -   Preliminary support for [registry-supported types](https://www.w3.org/TR/did-spec-registries/)
         -   Types with "issues" were elided for implementation safety's sake
+    -   Capable of generating ECDSA keys with the P256 curve.
+More coming here.
 -   Preliminary, basic, in-memory Registry.
 Provides:
     -   mapping of documents to DIDs
     -   cross-referencing of alsoKnownAs in complimentary DIDs as equivalent